krzychu124/Traffic/Code/LongDescription.md

 - road direction has changed with help of replace tool
 - tram track upgrade has been applied or removed

-Issues and limitations above are not impossible to solve (mostly), but they require extensive effort which would delay the release of the mod, so I decided to reduce the initial scope of compatibility features.
+Issues and limitations above are possible to solve, but they require extensive effort which would delay the release of the mod, so I decided to reduce the initial scope of compatibility features.
 I hope to improve them later, with your help.

 ### Compatibility with other modifications